-- [5] 3.1 Record in dispute-The only record at issue is a one-page memorandum between two TransLink employees that outlines the total wages and consulting fees that TransLink paid to the third party during the requested time period. - [6] 3.2 Unreasonable invasion of personal privacy-The relevant portions of s.
-22 of FIPPA read as follows: - 22(1) The head of a public body must refuse to disclose personal information to an applicant if the disclosure would be an unreasonable invasion of a third party's personal privacy. - (4) A disclosure of personal information is not an unreasonable invasion of a third party's personal privacy if
+[5] 3.1 Records in dispute-There are two records at issue.
+The first is a one-page memorandum between two TransLink employees that outlines the total wages and other remuneration that TransLink paid to the third party during the requested time period.
+The second is a copy of a contract between TransLink and the third party for consulting services.

+[6] 3.2 Unreasonable invasion of personal privacy-The relevant portions of s.
+22 of FIPPA read as follows:

-- (e) the information is about the third party's position, functions or remuneration as an officer, employee or member of a public body or as a member of a minister's staff, - (f) the disclosure reveals financial and other details of a contract to supply goods or services to a public body, - [7] The definition of "employee" is also relevant:
+- 22(1) The head of a public body must refuse to disclose personal information to an applicant if the disclosure would be an unreasonable invasion of a third party's personal privacy. - (4) A disclosure of personal information is not an unreasonable invasion of a third party's personal privacy if - ... - (e) the information is about the third party's position, functions or remuneration as an officer, employee or member of a public body or as a member of a minister's staff, - (f) the disclosure reveals financial and other details of a contract to supply goods or services to a public body,

+[7] The definition of "employee" is also relevant: